 An in-person security check to the facility housing Issuing CA equipment will occur at least once every 24 hours during business working hours.
 The check should ensure that: (i) the equipment is in a state appropriate to the current mode of operation (e.g., that Cryptographic Modules and removable hard disks are in place when "open", and secured when "closed"); (ii) any security containers are properly secured; (iii) physical security systems (e.g., door locks, vent covers) are functioning properly; and (iv) the area is secured against unauthorized access.
 A role or person will be made explicitly responsible for making such checks.
 When a role is responsible, a log identifying the Individual performing such a check will be maintained.
 A record will be kept that describes the type of checks performed, the time, and the Individual who performed them.
-If the Issuing CA equipment is located in a continuously attended facility, there will initial a sign-out sheet that asserts that the facility entrance door is locked and that, where installed, intrusion detection systems are activated.
-If the facility housing the Issuing CA equipment will be unattended for periods greater than 24 hours, it will be protected by an intrusion detection system.
+If the Issuing CA equipment is located in a continuously attended facility, there will be a security check once per shift.
+If the facility is not continuously attended, the last person to depart will initial a sign-out sheet that asserts that the facility housing the Issuing CA equipment will be unattended for periods greater than 24 hours, it will be protected by an intrusion detection system.
 Additionally, a check will be made at least once every 24 hours during business working hours to ensure that all doors to the facility are locked and there have been no attempts at forceful entry.